wrfchem-leeds/python-scripts/README.md

 # plot-scripts

-A collection of scripts that we use for plotting WRF-Chem output.
+A collection of scripts that we use for processing and plotting WRF-Chem output.

 Scripts should specify what kind of file they act upon, e.g. Is the grid curvilinear or rectilinear?